lucasle68-git/danone-sustainable-nutrition-bi/README.md

 Danone's mission ("One Planet.
 One Health") sits at a structural tension: the company must grow its emerging-market footprint to address the **150.2 million children under five suffering from stunting globally**, while the dairy industry is simultaneously projected to consume **70% of allowable greenhouse-gas emissions by 2050**.

-A naïve expansion strategy — chase the largest nutritional gaps — risks accelerating environmental damage in fragile economies.
+A naïve expansion strategy, chase the largest nutritional gaps, risks accelerating environmental damage in fragile economies.
 A purely ESG-driven strategy risks abandoning the populations the SDGs were designed to serve.
 The strategic question this project answers:

 > *How can Danone systematically identify markets where nutritional intervention delivers maximum social impact within commercially and environmentally sustainable boundaries?*